 Don't let the grass get too long between mowings.
-The grass gets too long and mowing throws out clumps everywhere or creates a bagging nightmare.
+When the grass gets too long, mowing throws out clumps everywhere or creates a bagging nightmare.
 You can dump these clumps in the compost pile or let them dry for a few days and use as mulch in garden beds.
-Mow often enough so you’re never removing more than one-third of the blade length at a time. (i.e. It's time to cut when the height gets to 4 inches, not 5 or 6.)
-This may mean mowing twice a week or every four or five days when grass is growing fastest in mid-spring.
+Mow often enough so you’re never removing more than one-third of the blade length at a time. (i.e., It's time to cut when the height gets to four inches, not five or six.)
+This may mean mowing twice a week or every four or five days when the grass is growing fastest in mid-spring.

 Raise the Height of Cut

 People often cut lawns too short, causing the risk of more clumping.
 Mowing too short also increases moisture and nutrition demands as the grass tries to fight back from near decapitation.
 Weeds germinate best and grow at a faster rate when taller grass blades aren’t in the way.
 Aim to cut your lawn at 2.5. to 3 inches high–typically the highest setting on mowers.
 What makes a mown lawn look good is the evenness of the cut, not its height.

 Use Mulching Blades

 If you mow often enough, you’ll get tiny clips that quickly disappear into the lawn, especially if you’re using a mulching mower.
 Mulching mowers save a lot of time because clumping is greatly reduced and you won't need to make an extra effort to gather the clippings.
 Another bonus is that the mulched clippings can also help to improve the overall appearance and health of a lawn.
 If you're interested in trying a mulching blade, check your owner's manual to see if a mulching kit can be purchased for your mower.